Edgar Winter - JASMINE NIGHTDREAMS 12" LP VINYL ALBUM

 "Jasmine Nightdreams" Album Description:

 In the vibrant tapestry of musical history, Edgar Winter's "Jasmine Nightdreams" stands as a testament to the creative energy of the 1970s.
-Released as a 12" LP vinyl album in 1975 in the Netherlands, this masterpiece has etched its place in the annals of music, showcasing Winter's versatility and innovation.
+Released as a 12" LP vinyl album in 1975 in the Netherlands, this masterpiece has etched its place in the world of music, showcasing Winter's versatility and innovation.

 Edgar Winter: A Musical Maestro: